WebDevStory

 try {

-const response = await dbx.filesGetTemporaryLink({ path });
+const response = await dbx.filesGetTemporaryLink({ path: path });

 return response.result.link;